konflux-ci/architecture/architecture/index.md

   OCI artifacts.
 Old [Snapshots] are garbage collected if not bound to other resources like a [SnapshotEnvironmentBinding] or a [Release].
 - An [IntegrationTestScenario] represents a test that should be run against new [Snapshots] that belong to a particular [Application].
 It is owned by an [Application].
-The user provides writes tekton pipelines that test their application and registers them with the system by creating [IntegrationTestScenarios].
+The user provides tekton pipelines that test their application and registers them with the system by creating [IntegrationTestScenarios].
 - An [Environment] represents a destination that [application-service] and the [gitops-service] can